 The condensate drain line carries away moisture from your portable AC.
 Since it comes into contact with lots of water, the drain line is prone to algae and mold growth.

 You don’t want your air conditioner to turn on while you are cleaning the drain line, so unplug it before proceeding.

-- Remove the condensate drain line.
-The drain line can usually be removed by slowly pulling it off of the drain spout.
+Remove the drain line by slowly pulling it off of the drain spout.

-- Clean the drain line.
 Use water pressure from a faucet or garden hose to dislodge any built-up grime in the line.

-- Flush the drain line with drain pan cleaning solution.
-Using a drain pan cleaning solution helps to prevent slime and mold growth in the future.
+Use a drain pan cleaning solution to prevent slime and mold growth in the future.